National Animal Cruelty Investigations School

 In 1990, faculty and staff at the Law Enforcement Training Institute identified a lack of training for animal cruelty investigators and developed a first level of training in November.
 We added a second level in March 1993 and a third level in March 1996.
 In 2011, the three levels were renamed to the following components: Professional Animal Cruelty Investigator, Advanced Animal Cruelty Investigator and Expert Animal Cruelty Investigator.
 A fourth component, Master Animal Cruelty Investigator, is scheduled to be added to the curriculum.

 Since 1990, members of more than 1,000 agencies in the United States and Canada have attended the school.
-A national faculty developed the curriculum and has been involved in all components of the school.
+A team of nationally recognized faculty developed the curriculum and has been involved in all components of the school.

-Classes are held at the University of Missouri and all over the United States.
+Trainings are held at the University of Missouri and all over the United States.
 Our faculty members travel to selected locations around the country teaching professional components the first year and returning annually to complete the advanced and expert components, in addition to specific requests.
 Our instructors teach two weeks per month, nine months out of the year and throughout the summer.
-Click on the register button to find and register for open courses.

-To have your agency considered for an upcoming program or to propose a specific location for a school, contact John Worden at LETI.
-Agencies must have at least 30 attendees in a geographical area to be considered for a program.
+To have your agency considered for an upcoming school or to propose a specific location, contact John Worden at LETI.
+Agencies must have at least 30 attendees in a geographical area to be considered for a school.

 A few scholarships may be awarded — Scholarship application form (PDF)